vicpenap/VPPMap/README.md

  - Map region centering based on the current visible annotations.
  - Automatic annotation clustering.
  - Easy management of pins dropped by user.

+ ### Extending `MKMapViewDelegate` implementation
+ VPPMap provides an implementation to the most used methods found in `MKMapViewDelegate` protocol.
+However, you may need to implement some methods not implemented by VPPMap.
+In this case, you have two alternatives:
+ - Create a category on VPPMapHelper and implement there all the `MKMapViewDelegate` methods you need.
+Be careful to not implement those already implemented by VPPMapHelper.
+ - Subclass VPPMapHelper.
+This will be a harder alternative, but more customizable.

 This project contains a sample application using it.
 Just open the project in XCode, build it and run it.